Gorkha regiments (India): Post independence of India

 Following India's independence, India, Nepal and Great Britain signed a Britain-India-Nepal Tripartite Agreement in 1947.
-Provision was made for six of the 10 Gorkha regiments in the British Indian Army to transfer to the new Indian Army: This agreement did not apply to Gurkhas employed in the Nepalese Army.
+Provision was made for six of the 10 Gorkha regiments in the British Indian Army to transfer to the new Indian Army.
+This agreement did not apply to Gurkhas employed in the Nepalese Army.
 As of 2020, India has 39 Gorkha battalions serving in 7 Gorkha regiments.

-The four Gurkha regiments transferred to the British Army were posted to other, remaining, British colonies.
+The four Gurkha regiments transferred to the British Army were posted to the remaining British colonies.
 In Malaya and Singapore, their presence was required in the Malayan Emergency, and they were to replace the Sikh unit in Singapore which reverted to the Indian Army on Indian independence.
-Those units in Malaya (Malaysia and Brunei) and Singapore, after these British colonies gained independence, are still part of Brunei and Singapore armed forces respectively.
+Those units in Malaya (Malaysia and Brunei) and Singapore, after these British colonies gained independence, are still part of Brunei and Singapore's armed forces respectively.

-The six regiments incorporated in the new army of Independent India were:
+The six regiments incorporated in the new army of independent India were: